-There are many good approaches for development of a website, from classic to iterative.
+There are many good approaches for website development, from classic to iterative.
 How you plan, build, design, integrate, test, and deliver your solutions relies on approaches to standardizing your process to make it easy to maintain and enhance your solutions.

-Development usually takes place on a developer workstation and the solution is then deployed to a test environment.
+Development usually occurs on a developer workstation, and the solution is then deployed to a test environment.
 After successful testing, the solution is deployed to a live production web server.

 Before you deploy a website, consider the following: